AMXX-pl/knife-skins/README.md

 5. Put 'knife_skins.cfg' into cstrike/addons/amxmodx/configs and continue with the instructions inside the file.

 ### Adding skins
-1. Open knife_skins.sma
+1. Open knife_skins.cfg
-2. Add your skin to the SkinsData const as in the example in the code.
+2. Follow the instructions inside the file.

 ### Optional
 If you want the plugin to be compatibile with jailbreak api, you need to uncomment 16th line.